 Is it just me or does this make sense to others?

-No Responses to “a very scary call from my doctor’s office”
+2 thoughts on “a very scary call from my doctor’s office”